leangjia/blender_docs/trunk/blender_docs/manual/modeling/curves/tools/draw.rst

    Uses stylus pressure to control the radius of the curve.

 Depth
-   Controls where/how the curves are drawn.
+   Controls where and how the curves are drawn.

    Cursor
       Uses the depth under the cursor to draw curves.